rendall/simple-comment/README.md

 # Simple Comment

-_Simple Comment_ enables any website visitor to leave comments.
-It is serverless, open-source, self-hosted, free, scaleable, and designed to feel unremarkably similar to the dozen or so other excellent solutions.
+_Simple Comment_ is a commenting platform for any website.
+Free, flexible, open-source, private, and scalable.

 See the demo: <https://simple-comment.netlify.app>